 LOCAL DRINK FOR LOCAL EATS

 Not only that, but the Flathead Valley is a regional epicenter of the craft beer, wine, spirits and cider industry.
 The most recent additions, Bias Brewing, Sacred Waters Brewing and Rough Cut Cidery joined what was already a dense concentration of excellent (and in some cases, award-winning) craft beverage producers.
-You can read more about those spots in the feature article at this link.
+You can read more about those spots here.

 HARVEST YOUR OWN